Ink Review #2725: Diamine Port of Call

-Papier Plume Forget Me Not is from the Standard collection.
+Today’s ink is Diamine Port of Call from the 160th Anniversary collection.
 You can find this ink for sale at most retailers including Vanness Pens.
-Thanks to the reader who sent this ink in for review!

 The color: